stelzinga/MF/MGT_80.Tools.md

 ### Feedback Given
 Four steps to provide feedback:
 1. Can I give feedback/ Can I make an observation? / Can I focus on what just was said?
-2.
-@@@ Listen to the podcast and finalise

 Regardless of the type of feedback (positive or negative) the *intonation* of above steps is the same.
 Not negative, not positive but with a positive afterthought i.e. it will be better in the future.

 The reason to *ask* nr 1. is to make sure they are ready to listen!
 This is important because the purpose of feedback is to reinforce future behaviour.
 What if they say 'no'?
 Then move it to later.
-That's it.

-### Feedback Asked
-@@@
 ________________________________________
 ## Meeting (Framework)
 One of the most suitable forms of Communication is through a Meeting which is mostly organised throuh Calendar, see [## Calendar] and for which details are maintained in Notes, see [## Notes].